SilverTongue1729/Improved-Tarjan-Vishkin-for-Large-Graphs-using-DSU/README.md

 - The graph need not be connected
 - graph need not be simple
-- graph doesn't have self loops
+- graph doesn't have self-loops